THE COGNITIVE THERAPY INSTITUTE,

 What is Cognitive Therapy?

-The term "cognitive", at a more scientific level, refers to the psychological structures, processes, and resulting thoughts (or images) that are relvant in our way of perceiving and reacting to life events.
-Cognitions inculde phenomena such as perceptions, thoughts, images, assumptions, expectations, schemas, and beliefs: Each of these directly affects our emotional reactions, behavior, relationships and virtually all areas of life.
+The term "cognitive", at a more scientific level, refers to the psychological structures, processes, and resulting thoughts (or images) that are relevant in our way of perceiving and reacting to life events.
+Cognitions include phenomena such as perceptions, thoughts, images, assumptions, expectations, schemas, other beliefs, ourselves, people and life: Each of these directly affects our emotional reactions, behavior, relationships and virtually all areas of life.

 Excessive worry about things that "might happen", frequent self-criticism, or chronic self-doubt are just a few examples of cognitive patterns that cause or perpetuate anxiety and depression, and which might interfere with activities or progress in life.
 Such dysfunctional thoughts and beliefs may seem completely true, or may be occurring at a subconscious level, thus we may not be aware that they involve exaggerations, distortions, or unbalanced views about ourselves and the world.
 Unhelpful, maladaptive thinking patterns can usually be changed in a significant and positive way through CT, providing some immediate relief from emotional distress.
 Further, learning to change such maladaptive thinking and the relevant underlying beliefs can lead to lasting improvements in emotional reactions, self-esteem, relationships, and other areas of life.
 CT requires conscious work on the part of the client, but your therapist will provide support and guidance in the process.